Syntax Highlighting SwiftUI Code with Swift Syntax

 Turns out... it's not!
 So I thought I'd write up a post about how I used @swiftlang/swift-syntax to natively parse and syntax-highlight the SwiftUI code that DetailsPro generates.

 Users create SwiftUI designs in DetailsPro by arranging and styling SwiftUI views to their liking.
 At any point, they can copy the SwiftUI code that represents their design.
-My end goal was to dispay this code in DetailsPro with the same light and dark color schemes as Xcode.
+My end goal was to display this code in DetailsPro with the same light and dark color schemes as Xcode.
 Ideally, I wanted a solution that was native Swift, reliable, and worked instantly.
 It also has to work on iOS, macOS, and visionOS where the DetailsPro editor runs.

 Enter: swift-syntax.